 - Excellent communication skills (both written and verbal).

-- Personal maturity, sound judgment, and excellent interpersonal skills.
+- Sound judgment, and excellent interpersonal skills.

 Thanks in advance to all persons who apply for this position.
 Please note that only those selected for an interview will be contacted.

 BGC recognizes the value and importance of building and sustaining a culturally diverse environment and commits to intentional efforts to reflect that (along with our values) in all that we do.
 BGC has always been committed to diversity, and we believe that articulating our commitment to it in this way will support the ongoing evolution of this in our work going forward.

 For employees, participants, volunteers, donors, and the community, we demonstrate that commitment through: